yesodweb/cabal-src/README.md

 Simply replace a call to "cabal install" with a call to "cabal-src-install".
 If you would like to only install the source tarball without actually installing the binary package, run it with "cabal-src-install --src-only".

+## mega-sdist

+This package now also includes the mega-sdist util, which handles uploading to Hackage from mega repos.

+Compares local code against version on Hackage.
+Accepts the following options:

+* __--gittag__: Automatically tag as well.
+* __--test__: Automatically run cabal tests

+Uses sources.txt to determine which packages to build.